tcrapts/docker-python-oracle/README.md

 # docker-python-oracle
-__docker-python-oracle__ provides a reference for connecting to an Oracle database with Python/Pandas using Docker.
+This repository provides a reference for connecting to an Oracle database with Python/Pandas using Docker.
 Docker is used to avoid local dependencies on required Oracle drivers.

 ## Usage
 ### Prepare query and credentials